giellalt/lang-rmg/rmg.md

 ---

 Adjectives
-Adjectives in the Traveller Norwegian language describe things.
+Adjectives in the Balkan Romani language describe things.

 * * *